-Penza: A Practical Guide
+Penza: Practical Guide

 |Ethnic groups||Russian, Tatar, Mordvin, Ukrainian, Chuvash, Armenian, Belorussian, Azerbaijani, German, Jews|

-|Electricity||220V AC, European two-pin plugs are standard|
+|Electricity||220V AC, standard European two-pin plugs|

 |Transport||bus, minibus, trolleybus, taxi|